BENNI-GITHUB/project-03-Benni-Auto/TESTING.md

  ![testing from user stories](documentation/Testing/testing-05-c.png)

-If these type of users try to book or write a review, they will be redirected to the login page.
+If these types of users try to book or write a review, they will be redirected to the login page.

 ---